A Workflow Was Productive, but Too Fragile to Scale

 It makes expertise more transmissible.

-7. Why this matters in AI-era operations too
+7. Why this matters in AI-era operations

 This pattern matters even more now because many organizations are trying to use AI to improve productivity.